SharePoint/sp-dev-docs/docs/solution-guidance/Records-management-extensions-sample-app-for-SharePoint.md

 ### Scenario 2

 Scenario 2 shows how to interact with in-place records management settings for lists.
-When the app installs, it creates a document library called IPRTest.
-When you use this app to change and save the in-place records management settings, the changes are applied to IPRTest.
+When the add-in installs, it creates a document library called IPRTest.
+When you use this add-in to change and save the in-place records management settings, the changes are applied to IPRTest.

 > [!NOTE]
-> To use in-place records management settings on a list, you must activate the In-place Records Management feature on your site collection, as shown in Figure 1 earlier in this article.
+> To use in-place records management settings on a list, you must activate the In-place Records Management feature on your site collection.

 The following code in Default.aspx.cs runs when a user chooses the **Save Changes** button.

 ```csharp
 protected void btnSaveListScopedIPRSettings_Click(object sender, EventArgs e)